technofocus-pte/defforendpointdepth/Lab 01/Lab 1 - Setting up the Microsoft Defender for Endpoint Environment.md

 ![Screenshot](./media/image13.png)

+**Note**:If you have previously used an Azure pass and provided your personal information with a specific email ID, please use a different email ID this time instead of the same one. **If you have not used an Azure pass before, you can ignore this note.**

 10. Enter your details in **Your Profile** page, tick all the check boxes, and then click on **Sign up** button.